redcarter28/chainsmoker/README.md

 # Chainsmoker

-Chainsmoker is a streamlined visualization tool for analyzing network "attack chains" by automatically mapping discovered IOCs to plotted out attack chains
+Chainsmoker is a streamlined visualization tool for analyzing network "attack chains" by automatically mapping discovered IOCs to plotted out attack chains.
+Generated attack chain diagrams are served via Dash locally, which can be configured as needed in the code.

 ## Features
 - **Visualize Attack Chains**: Render clear, interactive graphs for identifying connections between IP addresses and protocols involved in attack paths.